 Give straightforward instructions that are easy to understand.
 Remember that she is not a native English speaker you may not be either.
 She might be shy to ask for clarification if she does not understand.
 Give her time (at least a few weeks) to adjust to the way your family works and to deal with homesickness if she is a newcomer.

 In the long term, avoid micromanaging her.
 Once everything is on track, let your domestic worker try to do things on her own.
 Sit down regularly with her to discuss what is going well and what needs to be adjusted.
-At the beginning you can do it weekly or on a monthly basis, then as often as needed and at least once a year for an annual performance review.
+At the beginning, you can do it weekly or monthly, then as often as needed and at least once a year for an annual performance review.

 E.g. “Hey Julia, here is your weekly schedule.
 I don’t mind when things are done, I let you manage your time – as long as everything is done that’s great.
 I am here if you have any question or if you find it difficult to finish everything.
 We will discuss if you feel that it is too much for you, your input and suggestion are important to us, feel free to share them with us.”